Students most commonly enter the science and technology

 - Three completed recommendations

-During the online application process, you will be asked for the
+During the online application process, you will be

-will then be emailed instructions for providing their
+These individuals will then be emailed instructions

 - Statement of purpose essay

 Given the nature of the STJR program, we look at both the

 content of the statement and the quality of the writing.
 Questions

 that the statement typically should address include the following:

 How did you become interested in communicating about science and

 technology?
 What background do you bring to the field?
 Why does our